Mountain Trekkers (all girls)

 This program will introduce our all-female Mountain Trekkers to a combination of backpacking and caving.
 The group will start and end at the Spruce Knob Mountain Center.
 You will take a multi-night backpacking trip in the Seneca Creek Backcountry.
 Along the way, you’ll spend time honing our craft and trying new things; from survival skills to natural art, solo hikes and group activities, with opportunities to wade in headwater streams and relax along the way.

 You’ll orienteer to the highest point in the state using a map and compass, backpack out to the high falls of Seneca Creek, and venture underground into a primitive cave.
-You’ll finish off the week with an opportunity to collaborate with the all-boys group on a shared stewardship project.

 Our single-gender camps for middle-school aged kids are designed not to exclude others but to enhance connections with their peers at a point in their lives when gender-awareness is increasing, increasingly distracting, and potentially harmful.
 This camp helps to strengthen their connection to their peers and deepen their understanding of why these relationships are an important aspect of their lives.